 Live enzymes are not currently recognized as essential nutrients by the American Feed Association (AAFCO) but we feel that they are essential!
 Holistic veterinarians, like Dr. Karen Becker, believe that animals can suffer from allergy-like symptoms as a result of enzyme deficiencies from unhealthy digestive functioning.
-These symptoms are apparent in clinical practice when animals who suffer from allergy like symptoms improve dramatically after switching to a raw diet which is rich in enzymes- or begin taking a digestive enzyme supplement.
-Live enzymes can help to keep your bully’s digestive system, particularly the pancreas, in tip top condition.
+These symptoms are apparent in clinical practice when animals who suffer from allergy-like symptoms improve dramatically after switching to a raw diet that is rich in enzymes or begins taking a digestive enzyme supplement.
+Live enzymes can help to keep your bully’s digestive system, particularly the pancreas, in tip-top condition.
 Prolonged consumption of processed foods, devoid of enzymes, causes your pet’s digestive system to manufacture or derive all the enzymes required on its own- putting the body into a heightened state of work just to digest food their food.
 When food comes with its own enzymes, it reduces the energy required for internal enzyme production.
 This energy can then be redirected to more productive uses like cell repair of the digestive tissue and/or ailing skin.
 If your dog already eats raw try adding a canine digestive enzyme- particularly for those difficult cases.

 Allergic bullies tend to get secondary yeast infections because their skin health isn't optimal.
 Yeast infections on top of allergy symptoms can be half the battle in improving your pet’s condition, especially since yeast infections are also itchy!
 Reducing internal and external yeast can be achieved by: eliminating all processed foods; increasing leafy green vegetable consumption (try 3P's Yeast Buster Veggie Blend); and by adding supplements, such as coconut oil, apple cider vinegar, and pre/probiotics.
 All of these foods will help reduce yeast, minimize overgrowth while improving your pet’s skin and gut health.